 Why have so-called "sin stocks", such as alcohol and tobacco companies, historically outperformed their relevant indices?
 Robeco points to research which indicates that this outperformance emanates from an exposure to risk factors.

-Tobacco's Investment Returns and Societal Costs (Deutsche AM, Sep 2017)
+Tobacco's Investment Returns and Societal Costs (DWS, Sep 2017)

-(For compliance reasons, this paper is only accessible in the UK)
+(For compliance reasons, this paper is only accessible in the United Kingdom)

 This report provides a detailed examination of the tobacco industry’s investment returns, external societal costs and how investors are engaging with or divesting from the industry.